MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 ### -ExchangeArchiveFormat
 This parameter is available or functional only in the cloud-based service.

-This parameter requires the Export role in the Security & Compliance Center.
-By default, the Export role is assigned only to the eDiscovery Manager role group.
+This parameter requires the Export role in Security & Compliance Center PowerShell.
+By default, this role is assigned only to the eDiscovery Manager role group.

 The ExchangeArchiveFormat parameter specifies how to export Exchange search results.
 Valid values are: